Quantum autoencoders using mixed reference states: Abstract

 \section{Abstract}

-One of the fundamental tasks in information theory is the compression of information.
-To achieve this in the quantum domain, quantum autoencoders that aim to compress quantum states to low-dimensional ones have been proposed.
-When taking a pure state as the reference state, there exists an upper bound for the encoding fidelity.
-This bound limits the compression rate for high-rank states that have high entropy.
-To overcome the entropy inconsistency between the initial states and the reconstructed states, we allow the reference state to be a mixed state.
-A new cost function that combines the encoding fidelity and the quantum mutual information is proposed for compressing general input states.
-In particular, we consider the reference states to be a mixture of maximally mixed states and pure states.
-To achieve efficient compression for different states, two strategies for setting the ratio of mixedness (in the mixture of maximally mixed states and pure states) are provided based on prior knowledge about quantum states or observations obtained from the training process.
-Numerical results on thermal states of the transverse-field Ising model, Werner states, and maximally mixed states blended with pure states illustrate the effectiveness of the proposed method.
-In addition, quantum autoencoders using mixed reference states are experimentally implemented on IBM Quantum devices to compress and reconstruct thermal states and Werner states.
+One of the fundamental tasks in quantum information theory is quantum data compression, which can be realized via quantum autoencoders that first compress quantum states to low-dimensional ones and then recover to the original ones with a reference state.
+When taking a pure reference state, there exists an upper bound for the encoding fidelity, which limits the compression of states with high entropy.
+To overcome the entropy inconsistency, we allow the reference state to be a mixed state and propose a cost function that combines the encoding fidelity and the quantum mutual information.
+We consider the reference states to be a mixture of maximally mixed states and pure states and propose three strategies for setting the ratio of mixedness.
+Numerical simulations of different states and experimental implementations on IBM quantum devices illustrate the effectiveness of our approach.